-Life, theatre, and the pursuit towards a dissertation…in Paris.
+Life, theatre, and all that's post-dissertation…in Paris.

 Formerly with Columbia University at Reid Hall, Paris, and the University of Paris IV--La Sorbonne.

-Further goals: find employment, stay relatively sane
+Further goals: get a professorship (in Paris); stay relatively sane

 Instagram : @effie143

 Some of you (and in particular, those who follow me on other platforms) are probably wondering…

 ‘Say, Effie, you’ve been to quite a number of shows since you last posted.
 Why haven’t you written about any of them?’

 Good question.
 In short, it largely has to do with two factors: the craze of my work schedule these past few weeks (because I still just can’t say no to things when there’s a payment involved, so guess who’s back to translating transcripts on top of a 22h/wk teaching schedule?
 Me), and the simple fact that I haven’t really seen anything to inspire the need to write about it yet.
 Given that I’m no longer in dissertation research mode, I’m giving myself a lot more leeway when it comes to putting more energy into critical engagements with pieces that either I didn’t like (though a strong dislike for something hasn’t really been a deterrent for me writing about it in the past) or worse, felt very ‘meh’ about.
 Yet, perhaps this also speaks to my larger frustrations with the state of theatre right now, something that has only gotten even more punctuated post-dissertation.